TheHive-Project/TheHiveDocs/admin/backup-restore.md

 You can also refer to the [schema version](schema_version.md) page.

 To save all your data you only need to backup the last indice.
-For example, if the previous command gives you the following results, all your data belong to **the_hive_12**.
+For example, if the previous command gives you the following results, all your data belongs to **the_hive_12**.

 ```
 health status index                         uuid                   pri rep docs.count docs.deleted store.size pri.store.size